topcoder-platform/u-bahn-api/README.md

 - ACHIEVEMENT_PROVIDER_ENRICH_POLICYNAME: The enrich policy for achievement provider.
 Default is `achievementprovider-policy`
 - SKILL_ENRICH_POLICYNAME: The enrich policy for skill.
 Default is `skill-policy`
 - ATTRIBUTE_ENRICH_POLICYNAME: The enrich policy for skill.
 Default is `attribute-policy`
+- ELASTICCLOUD_ID: The elastic cloud id, if your elasticsearch instance is hosted on elastic cloud.
+DO NOT provide a value for ES_HOST if you are using this
+- ELASTICCLOUD_USERNAME: The elastic cloud username for basic authentication.
+Provide this only if your elasticsearch instance is hosted on elastic cloud
+- ELASTICCLOUD_PASSWORD: The elastic cloud password for basic authentication.
+Provide this only if your elasticsearch instance is hosted on elastic cloud

 For `ES.DOCUMENTS` configuration, you will find multiple other configurations below it.
 Each has default values that you can override using the environment variables